Black Beans and Rice

 Instructions

-- Heat a large skillet or saucepan over medium-high heat.
+- Heat 2 tsp oil in a large skillet or saucepan over medium-high heat.

 - Add the cumin, oregano and chili powder and stir to combine.
 Add another 1-2 tbsp of water if the pan is drying out.
 Cook for another 2-3 minutes, stirring often.